ankitgogawat/MintlifyLandingPageClone/README.md

-# Cursor Landing Page Clone 🌐
+# Mintlify Landing Page Clone 🌐

 A pixel-inspired **clone of the Mintlify official landing page**, built using **pure HTML and CSS**.
 This project focuses on layout accuracy, modern UI styling, and responsive section structuring without using any frameworks or JavaScript.